luming1314/luming1314.github.io/_pages/about.md

 # 🔥 News
 - *2024.12*: &nbsp;🎉🎉 One paper accepted to IEEE TIP.
-- *2024.06*: &nbsp;🎉🎉 I received support from Postgraduate Research &amp; Practice Innovation Program of Jiangsu Province.
+- *2024.06*: &nbsp;🎉🎉 I received support from Postgraduate Research and Practice Innovation Program of Jiangsu Province.
 - *2023.06*: &nbsp;🎉🎉 One paper accepted to IEEE TIM.

 # 📝 Publications